antonindevidal/Saint-Nec-Engine/Doc/SprintReviews/Sprint_3.md

 For physic part we added the basic kinematics and forces applyied to an object.
 We can now observe changes time after time and also apply reaction when 2 objects collides.
 There are 2 kind of collisions, collisions between 2 mobile objects, or with a fixed one.
-If it is fixe, we apply an ‘amortissement’ coefficient simulating elastic (or not) collision (means conservation of energy, ex: ball boucing on the grown).
+If it is fix, we apply an ‘amortissement’ coefficient simulating elastic (or not) collision (means conservation of energy, ex: ball bouncing on the grown).